Lair (video game): Development

 Lair is the first PlayStation 3 title to have been fully playable via the Remote Play function, allowing it to be accessed through the Internet on a PlayStation Portable.
 Though not fully playable, as motion sensor controls are not available on PSP.
 The machine lacks L2 and R2 buttons and a right analog stick, which are necessary to pass certain levels.
-With recent firmware updates, the dragon may be controlled with the analog nub and buttons can be assigned on the PSP to act as L2 and R2, rendering Lair fully playable.
-Initially the game was Wii tech demo.
+Initially the game was a Wii tech demo.

 On April 15, 2008, an update was released on the PlayStation Network, adding analog stick support, extra playable dragons, and rumble support for the DualShock 3 controller.
 The game now uses the directional pad for actions such as the 180 degree turn and the "dash forward" ability.

 An English-language demo for Lair was made available to Asian markets only, excluding Japan, in April 2008.
 Even though the Lair Trial Version includes the gameplay patch, it is not compatible with the Remote Play function.

 The developers would later admit to a troubled development process many years later.